Opioids are central nervous system (CNS) depressants and the most commonly prescribed pain medications in the United States.

 Most overdose deaths involve more than one substance (28).

-Risk of overdose increases after any period of abstinence, such as incarceration, hospitalization, leaving detox treatment programs or outpatient treatment, or trying to stop using (28).
+Risk of overdose increases after any period of abstinence, such as incarceration, hospitalization, leaving detox treatment programs or outpatient treatment, or trying to stop using during pregnancy and while parenting (28).

 If a person has experienced previous nonfatal overdose, their risk of nonfatal or fatal overdose increases (25, 29).